 Municipal Fire Prevention Officer

-Under the Country Fire Authority Act 1958 and Metropolitan Fire Brigades Act 1958, we have a legal obligation to ensure the community's risk associated with bushfire and grassfire is reduced.
+Under the Country Fire Authority Act 1958 and Fire Rescue Victoria Act 1958, we have a legal obligation to ensure the community's risk associated with bushfire and grassfire is reduced.

 Our Fire Prevention Officers have the authority to enter properties to undertake inspections and to issue directional Fire Prevention Notices.

 If the property owner/occupier doesn't undertake the required works on time, we also have the legal right to enter and carry out required works on private land and recoup the costs.

 A Fire Prevention Notice is issued when the Municipal Fire Prevention Officer deems it necessary to protect life and property from threat of fire.

 The notice may be served to an owner or occupier of a property.

 You are required to comply with the instructions in the Fire Prevention Notice.